develprr/metamatic-blog/_posts/2022-04-11-wrap-easter-eggs-faster-to-give-perfect-gifts.markdown

 in the actual target activity, it may fundamentally affect the calculus on how much sense it makes to optimize in the first place.

-For example, yf you want wrap Easter eggs into fancy paper and it is a major hassle, you may want just to leave it altogether and focus on something that is actually fun.
+For example, if you want wrap Easter eggs into fancy paper and it is a major hassle, you may want just to leave it altogether and focus on something that is actually fun.
 So let's forget about easter eggs.